What's this?

 A Blue in a Sea of Reds

 Blue provides his very particular perspective on a wide range of topics.
+His site is a sprawling labyrinth of every possible topic.

 Aesthetic